METROPOLIS | ANIME REVIEW & ANALYSIS

 Duke Red: «You're no mere human being … ruled by emotion and feeling, torn between morality and love!»

 Both dialogues point to the unstable nature of human emotions.
-Duke Red’s stepson and assassin – Rock (a recurrent character in most mangas by Osamu Tezuka) – further underlines this notion.
-(Spoiler start) Rock desperately craves the approval of his father.
+Duke Red's stepson and assassin – Rock (a recurrent character in most mangas by Osamu Tezuka) – further underlines this notion.
+(Spoiler start) Rock desperately craves his father's approval.
 Therefore, he tries to kill Duke Red's fascination with Tima, quite literally.

 Rock murders Dr. Laughton in jealousy.
-This causes the fire in the lab that makes Tima awake prematurely.
+This causes the fire in the lab, which makes Tima awake prematurely.
 If Rock had controlled his emotions, Tima would have never started her quest for self-realization.
 (Spoiler end)

-Though Rock is presented as bad guy throughout the movie, he is the one who hinders the final honing of Tima into a super-weapon in the first place.
-In this sense he might be considered the hero of Metropolis.
+Although Rock is portrayed as a villain throughout the movie, he is the one who hinders the final refinement of Tima into a super-weapon in the first place.
+In this sense, he might be considered the hero of Metropolis.

 Production and Reconstruction | Anime Postmodernism

-Rintaro’s Metropolis is an early example of successful merging between old school anime drawing and CGI effects.
-As such, the visual magnificence of Lang’s Metropolis is very well maintained.
+Rintaro's Metropolis is an early example of the successful merging of old-school anime drawing and CGI effects.
+As such, the visual magnificence of Lang's Metropolis is very well maintained.

-The narrative can be somewhat hard to grasp on first watch, but the visuals are gripping from the first second.
-Not many animes have delivered equally jaw-dropping design or such flawless blend of hand-drawn images and CGI ever since.
+The narrative can be somewhat difficult to grasp on first viewing, but the visuals are gripping from the very first second.
+Not many anime have delivered equally jaw-dropping design or such a flawless blend of hand-drawn images and CGI ever since.

-This means that new media makes for a less passive past.
-Reconstruction of popular taste, in which repetition, rituals and myths are free to be re-appropriated over and over, presents redemption for old media.
+This means that new media make for a less passive past.
+Reconstruction of popular taste, in which repetition, rituals, and myths are free to be re-appropriated over and over, presents redemption for old media.

 As such, Tima appears to be the perfect metaphor.
 For what is anime Metropolis, if not a re-appropriation and reconstruction of older media (Lang's Metropolis) in the guise of new, digitalized, marvelous entertainment.